cisco/mercury/doc/safe-parsing.md

 The overhead for this approach is low; it trades some storage for computation.
-In the http_request example, there are eight pointers instead of the minimum number of five pointers that are needed to represent the start and end of the header along with its internal partitions, but we can avoid a modest amount of pointer arithmetic that would otherwise be needed for bounds checking.
+In the http_request example, there are eight pointers instead of the minimum number of five pointers that are needed to represent the data and data_end of the header along with its internal partitions, but we can avoid a modest amount of pointer arithmetic that would otherwise be needed for bounds checking.